kubesphere/website/content/en/docs/cluster-administration/cluster-settings/log-collections/add-kafka-as-receiver.md

     EOF
     ```

-3. Run the following command to wait for Kafka and Zookeeper pods are all up and runing:
+3. Run the following command to check Pod status and wait for Kafka and Zookeeper are all up and running.

     ```bash
-    kubectl -n default get pod
+    $ kubectl -n default get pod
     NAME                                         READY   STATUS    RESTARTS   AGE
     my-cluster-entity-operator-f977bf457-s7ns2   3/3     Running   0          69m
     my-cluster-kafka-0                           2/2     Running   0          69m